-In April 2017, at the request of the OPC, a Working Group of the OPC's Science Advisory Team (OPC-SAT) released a report synthesizing the state of SLR science entitled "Rising Seas in California: An Update on Sea-Level Science" (Rising Seas Report) .
-The Rising Seas Report was prepared and peer-reviewed by some of California's and the nation's foremost experts in coastal processes, climate and sea-level rise science, observational and modeling science, the science of extremes, and decision-making under uncertainty.
-The Rising Seas Report, which provides the scientific foundation for this update to the Guidance, included advances in sea-level rise modeling and improved understanding of the processes that could drive extreme global sea-level rise from ice loss from the Greenland and Antarctic ice sheets.
-This work, along with other authoritative peer-reviewed science (as long as not less precautionary than the foundation set forth by the Rising Seas Report) serve as the best available science to base future planning and investing decisions on for California.
+In April 2017, at the request of OPC, a Working Group of OPC's Science Advisory Team (OPC-SAT) released a report synthesizing the state of sealevel rise science entitled "Rising Seas in California: An Update on Sea-Level Science" (Rising Seas Report).7 The Rising Seas Report was prepared and peer-reviewed by some of the nation's foremost experts in coastal processes, climate and sea-level rise science, observational and modeling science, the science of extremes, and decision-making under uncertainty.
+The Rising Seas Report, which provides the scientific foundation for this update to the Guidance, included advances in sea-level rise modeling and improved understanding of the processes that could drive extreme global sealevel rise from ice loss from the Greenland and Antarctic ice sheets.
+This work, along with other authoritative peer-reviewed science (as long as not less precautionary than the foundation set forth by the Rising Seas Report) serve as the best available science on which to base future planning and investing decisions in California.

-Key findings from Rising Seas in California: An Update on Sea-Level Rise Science
+Key findings from Rising Seas in California: An Update on Sea-Level Rise Science messages, which are relied on throughout this Guidance, are as follows:

 There are seven key findings from the Rising Seas Report that provide a succinct summary statement of the latest understanding of and advancements in sea-level rise science.
 The report provides the foundation for state and local governments to make decisions associated with sea-level rise utilizing timely, well-vetted scientific analysis.
-Its fundamental messages, which are relied on throughout this Guidance, are as follows:
+Its fundamental